kernelcrash/ti994a-rom-grom-ram-and-floppy-emulator/README.md

 The TI99/4A is quite a bit different to other home computers of the era.
 The CPU is 16 bit, yet the external bus is 8 bit.
-This means the main memory cycle is quite unsusual. _MEMEN goes low at the start of a memory bus cycle, but it's always a 16 bit operation split into at least two halves.
+This means the main memory cycle is quite unusual. _MEMEN goes low at the start of a memory bus cycle, but it's always a 16 bit operation split into at least two halves.
 The first half is with the lowest address bit A15 going high, then half way through the cycle it generally goes low.